 The pace picked up once again.
 A series of Dash Wilder’s frog splash and a shooting star press nearly earned the NXT team the titles but only Roode to break up the pin.

 The action spilled at ringside.
 Ricochet delivered a slightly botched headscissors to Scott Dawson that sent him crashing into the other competitors in the match.
 Roode then sent Black into the guardrail and Ricochet lept over the top rope and wiped him out.
-While he leaped over, Gable tagged himself in but fell to The Shatter Machine from Dawson & Wilder to retain the titles.
+While he leaped over, Gable tagged himself in but fell to The Shatter Machine from Dawson and Wilder to retain the titles.

 Post-match, Roode attacked The Revival but only for Black to fire back with a Black Mass then 630 senton to from Ricochet.